ISSS Link (e-forms)

 Bringing Family

 International students and scholars can bring their spouse or unmarried children under the age of 21 with them to the United States as dependents.
 With the exception of citizens of Canada and Bermuda, all family members will need to apply for a dependent visa before they come to the US.
-Dependents of F-1 students or J-1 Exchange Visitors will also need to obtain their own I-20 or DS-2019 from Emory ISSS before applying for an F-2 or J-2 visa.
+A dependent of an F-1 student or J-1 Exchange Visitor will also need to obtain their own I-20 or DS-2019 from Emory ISSS before applying for an F-2 or J-2 visa.

 If the dependents will arrive with the student/scholar initially, the student/scholar should request their dependents' immigration documents at the same time that the student/scholar applies for their own documents.
-However, dependent immigration documents can also be requested at any point during the student's/scholar's stay.
+However, dependent immigration documents can also be requested at any point during the student's or scholar's stay.

 Documents